The Legend of Zelda: A Link to the Past

 Unused graphics for a keyhole object.
 Could have been used in any number of places.

 Stored with the graphics for the large and small magic refill decanters are sprites for a large and small piece of meat on a bone, looking extremely similar to the Bait from The Legend of Zelda.
 Whether it would have worked in the same manner is unclear.
 It takes up the space that graphics for the fish appear normally, but is loaded in indoor areas, so it may have simply been some kind of object for use in houses.

-Japanese text for "ken/tsurugi", which means "sword", and is fittingly found near the sword graphics in memory.
+Japanese text for "ken/tsurugi", which means "sword", fittingly found near the sword graphics in memory.

-The Letter (called てがみ (tegami) in the Japanese version, but untranslated and blank in the English version) is another item making a return from Zelda 1.
+The Letter (called てがみ (Tegami) in the Japanese version, but untranslated and blank in the English version) is another item making a return from Zelda 1.
 As in that game, it uses the same sprite as the Map.
-It can actually be added to the inventory in all versions of the game; it occupies the spot of the Magic Mirror, suggesting that you needed the Letter to acquire the Mirror at some point in development, in the same way you need the Shovel to acquire the Flute, which then takes the Shovel's spot in the inventory.
-It's unknown exactly why the letter was canned.
+It can be added to the inventory in all versions of the game using Pro Action Replay (PAR) code 7EF35301, occupies the spot of the Magic Mirror, and acts like the Mirror when used.

 Kholdstare's Shell "Melting"